Home

 1/4 cup additional sweetened flaked coconut

-Drain pineapple, reserving 2 tablespoons of juice, set pineapple and reserved juice aside.
+Drain pineapple, reserving 2 tablespoons of juice, set fruit and reserved juice aside.
 Beat butter at a medium speed with an electric mixer until creamy; gradually add granulated sugar and brown sugar, beating well.
 Add eggs, one at a time, beating after each addition.
 Combine flour and next 3 ingredients; gradually add to butter mixture, beating well.
-Stir in 1 1/2 cups drained pineapple, 3 1/2 oz can coconut, 1 cup pecans, and vanilla.
+Stir in 1 1/2 cups drained fruit, 3 1/2 oz can coconut, 1 cup pecans, and vanilla.
 Spoon batter into 2 greased and floured 8 inch cakepans.
 Bake at 350 for 35-40 minutes or until a wooden pick inserted in the center comes out clean.
 Cool in pans on wire racks for 10 minutes.
-Stir together powdered sugar, remaining pineapple, reserved juice, remaining chopped pecans, and 1/4 cup coconut.
+Stir together powdered sugar, remaining fruit, reserved juice, remaining chopped pecans, and 1/4 cup coconut.
 Spread evenly over cakes Broil 5 1/2 inches from heat for 3-4 minutes, or until lightly browned and bubbly.
-Cool completly in pans on wire racks.
+Cool completely in pans on wire racks.

 Enjoy any time of the day with this always appropriate cake.